Start Anywhere.

 Capacity Storage:

-The Silent Brick DS.
+The Silent Brick Max.

 Technical Data & Variants